maetitsec/OSCP-PwK/README.md

 # OSCP Prep Notes

 Welcome to my learning notes for OSCP by OffensiveSecurity.
-I will update the metrials here during my 30 days course time.

 ## Taking Proof files